NastyaSulina/wordle/README.md

-# Project Template by Imgrau
+# Project Template by Imgrau 🚀

 A template for creating new projects based on React and Webpack.

 ## Description

-A basic project structure with Webpack, React, and useful tools set up.
+Basic structure with Webpack, React, and essential tools.

 ## Features

-- Basic project structure with Webpack set up
+- Webpack setup ⚙️
-- Support for React and JSX
+- React and JSX support 📦
-- Includes ESLint and Prettier for code formatting
+- ESLint and Prettier for formatting ✨
-- Supports Storybook for component development
+- Storybook for component dev 📖

 ## Installation

-1. Clone the repository
+1. Clone the repo
-2. Run `npm install` to install dependencies
+2. Run `pnpm install` to install dependencies
-3. Run `npm start` to start the project
+3. Start the project with `pnpm start` 🎉

 ## Usage

-- Create new components and pages in the `src` folder
+- Create components/pages in the `src` folder
-- Use Storybook for component development and testing
+- Use Storybook for development
-- Use ESLint and Prettier for code formatting
+- Format code with ESLint and Prettier